mredenti/ModernCMake/slides/episodes/introduction.md

 **CMake scripting language**
 <!--

+  CMake as a Scripting Language
+  CMake is a tool designed to manage the build process of software projects.
+It uses a scripting language to define the build process in CMakeLists.txt files.
+Here’s how it fits the characteristics of a scripting language:

+  Interpreted Execution: CMake processes the CMakeLists.txt files line by line to generate build instructions (e.g., Makefiles or Visual Studio project files).

   Automatic ordering of Fortran files based on `use` statements in the code for a library

   CMake is an open-source project that serves as a tool for building, testing, packaging, and distributing cross-platform software